Tolbert, Mooney among 5 must-start Week 6 fantasy football wide receivers - UPI.com

 MIAMI, Oct.
 9 (UPI) -- Jalen Tolbert and Darnell Mooney are among my five must-start wide receivers for Week 6 of the fantasy football campaign.

 CeeDee Lamb leads my Week 6 Top 50 rankings, which are listed below.
-Brandon Aiyuk, Ja'Marr Chase, D.J.
-Moore and Chris Godwin also land inside the Top 5 of my rankings.
+Ja'Marr Chase, D.J.
+Moore, Chris Godwin and Amon-Ra St. Brown also land inside the Top 5 of my rankings.

-Amon-Ra St. Brown, D.K.
-Metcalf, Terry McLaurin, Drake London and Zay Flowers join those pass catchers in my Top 10.
+Terry McLaurin, Drake London, Zay Flowers, Stefon Diggs and A.J.
+Brown join those pass catchers in my Top 10.
 McLaurin, Calvin Ridley and Rome Odunze join Tolbert and Mooney as my five must-start plays.

-Those who roster Malik Nabers, Davante Adams and other players dealing with injuries should monitor their status before plugging them into starting lineups.
-Nico Collins, who leads the NFL in receiving yards -- but was placed on injured reserve Wednesday -- should be benched.
+Those who roster Brown, Davante Adams and other players dealing with injuries should monitor their status before plugging them into starting lineups.
+Nico Collins, who leads the NFL in receiving yards -- but was placed on injured reserve Wednesday -- and Malik Nabers -- who remains in the concussion protocol -- should be benched.

 Terry McLaurin